tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Dr. Stefan Haufe</li>
     </ul>
     <ul class="CV-desc_with_logo">
-      <li>In parallel with my work in the <a href="#ICN_Lab">Interventional and Cognitive Neuromodulation group</a>, I am further investigating cortico-subthalamic connectivity and its characteristics in Parkinson's disease patients under different dopaminergic medication conditions, including with multivariate measures and time-reversed Granger causality.</li>
+      <small><li>In parallel with my work in the <a href="#ICN_Lab">Interventional and Cognitive Neuromodulation group</a>, I am further investigating cortico-subthalamic connectivity and its characteristics in Parkinson's disease patients under different dopaminergic medication conditions, including with multivariate measures and time-reversed Granger causality.</li>
-      <li>Again, I am further developing my signal analysis and programming skills in Python and MATLAB, gaining an in-depth understanding of movement disorders, and also gaining further experience as a researcher working in an academic laboratory setting.</li>
+      <li>Again, I am further developing my signal analysis and programming skills in Python and MATLAB, gaining an in-depth understanding of movement disorders, and also gaining further experience as a researcher working in an academic laboratory setting.</li></small>
     </ul>

   <h3 class="CV-header"><a id="CNT_Lab" class="section-ID">01/2022 - Present</a></h3>